Getting started

 To start the debug server, run the following command from root level package folder:

-You can then enable loading of your local code in the Developer menu in Lucidchart by clicking "Load local extension".
-The page will refresh and your editor extension code will run.
+You can then enable loading of your local code in Lucid by using the Developer menu and then clicking "Enter developer mode".
+The developer mode menu will open and will attempt to load your editor extension code.

-"Load local extension" is not supported in Safari.
+Loading local extensions is not supported in Safari.

 The main entry point to your new editor extension is in editorextensions/my-extension-name/src/extension.ts